 16. Bobbex-R Animal Repellent

-Bobbex-R is an earth-friendly spray solution that effectively repels groundhogs, chipmunks, deer, and other unwanted animals from your property.
+Bobbex-R is an eco-friendly spray that keeps groundhogs, chipmunks, deer, and other pests away from your property.

-The product is made with ingredients that work to create an unpleasant scent for animals.
+The product contains ingredients that can cause an unpleasant scent for these animals.
 Moreover, it’s eco-friendly, so you can rest easy knowing it won’t harm the environment.

 17. Bonide Chipmunk, Squirrel, and Rodent Repellent